 - You don't submit a portfolio for PDRP assessment when due 3 yearly - You do not have a current APC - You have a significant breach of nursing conduct or competence that demonstrates your inability to continue to perform at your PDRP level.
-The NCNZ will be advised and any remuneration allowances stopped immediately. - If you advise the PDRP coordinator in writing that you wish to withdraw from the PDRP. - If you have transferred to the Plunket PDRP from another PDRP but fail to submit a portfolio within 12 months of your transfer or at the portfolio expiry date (whichever comes first).
+The NCNZ will be advised, and any remuneration allowances stopped immediately. - If you advise the PDRP coordinator in writing that you wish to withdraw from the PDRP. - If you have transferred to the Whānau Āwhina Plunket PDRP from another PDRP but fail to submit a portfolio within 12 months of your transfer or at the portfolio expiry date (whichever comes first). - Resign from Whānau Āwhina Plunket

-What if I resign from Plunket?
+What if I resign from Whānau Āwhina Plunket?

-When you leave Plunket employment, payroll advises the PDRP Coordinator so that your information can be removed from the Plunket PDRP register.
+When you leave Whānau Āwhina Plunket employment, payroll advises the PDRP Coordinator so that your information can be removed from the Whānau Āwhina Plunket PDRP register.

-You may then apply to have your PDRP recognised by your new employer, provided they have an approved NCNZ PDRP programme.
-You are responsible for requesting transfer of your PDRP status dependent on your new employers' criteria and then by completing the transfer form and providing the appropriate supporting documentation requested by your new employer, e.g. a PDRP certificate or letter of confirmation from the PDRP Coordinator at Plunket.
+You may then submit to have your PDRP recognised by your new employer, provided they have an approved NCNZ PDRP programme.
+You are responsible for requesting transfer of your PDRP status dependent on your new employers' criteria.
+This may include completing a transfer form and providing the appropriate supporting documentation requested by your new employer, e.g., a PDRP certificate or letter of confirmation from the PDRP Coordinator at Whānau Āwhina Plunket.

-I resigned but returned to Plunket, what happens to my PDRP?
+I resigned but returned to Whānau Āwhina Plunket, what happens to my PDRP?

-If you return to the same or a similar position within Plunket within 3 years of your previous PDRP portfolio successful submission, your PDRP status will be reestablished until your portfolio expiry date.
+If you return to the same or a similar position within Whānau Āwhina Plunket within 3 years of your previous PDRP portfolio successful submission, your PDRP status will be reestablished until your portfolio expiry date.